mongodb/docs/source/includes/fact-index-rolling-build.rst

 starting with a :term:`secondary <secondary>`.

-After you build an index in a rolling fashion, if your MongoDB database runs with an
+After you build an index in a rolling fashion, if your MongoDB database runs with an :manual:`FCV
-:manual:`FCV </reference/command/setFeatureCompatibilityVersion>`
+</reference/command/setFeatureCompatibilityVersion>`
-less than ``4.2``,
+less than ``4.2``, :doc:`resync the head database
-:doc:`resync the head database </tutorial/resync-backup>` to ensure that the head database takes the new index into account.
+</tutorial/resync-backup>` to ensure that the head database takes the
+new index into account.

 |mms| automatically cancels rolling index builds
-that do not succeed on all nodes.
+that don't succeed on all nodes.
 When a rolling index build completes on some nodes, but fails on others, |mms| cancels the build and removes the index from any nodes that it was successfully built on.

-In the event of a rolling index build cancellation,
-|mms| generates an activity feed event
-and sends a notification email to the project owner with the following information:
+In the event of a rolling index build cancellation, |mms| generates an activity feed event and sends a notification email to the project owner with the following information:

 - Name of the cluster on which the rolling index build failed
 - Namespace on which the rolling index build failed
-- Project containing the cluster and namespace
+- Project that contains the cluster and namespace
-- Organization containing the project
+- Organization that contains the project
 - Link to the activity feed event

 To learn more about rebuilding indexes, see :manual:`Build Indexes on